Port d'Aulà is one of the most beautiful roads of the Pyrenees

-Port d’Aula is an international high mountain pass at an elevation of 2.260 m (7,414 ft) above the sea level, located in the Pyrenees, a range of mountains in southwest Europe that forms a natural border between France and Spain.
-It's one of the highest mountain passes of Spain.
+Port d’Aulà is an international high mountain pass at an elevation of 2.265m (7,431ft) above the sea level, located on the border of France and Spain.

 Where is Port d’Aula?

 Set high in the Pyrenees mountain range, the pass links the Ariège department in the region of Occitanie, in southwestern France with the Province of Lleida in the western part of the autonomous community of Catalonia, in north-eastern Spain.
 The road to the summit offers amazing views, especially over the Etang de Prat Matau and Etang d’Areau, two alpine lakes.